Growing milkweed for monarchs

 Growing milkweeds indoors

 If we grow them inside, we've found that cold stratification is really important if we want to get good germination and growth.
 The purpose is to trick the seeds into thinking they've been through winter.
-As everyone in Central New York knows, this means that it's cold and wet.
+As everyone in Central New York knows, winter means cold and wet.

 Guess which is the flat whose seeds were cold stratified.